 This section of the Quality Manual provides information on procedures for course validation and re-approval; course modification; and course suspension and withdrawal.

-The University of Suffolk's procedure for the validation of new courses allows for a proposed new undergraduate or taught postgraduate course at the University or its partner institutions to be evaluated and approved by an acknowledged group of experienced peers including internal and external academics, employer representatives and student representatives.
+The University of Suffolk's procedure for the validation of new courses allows for a proposed new undergraduate or taught postgraduate course at the University to be evaluated and approved by an acknowledged group of experienced peers including internal and external academics, employer representatives and student representatives.

 It is understood that courses are dynamic and are subject to modifications from time to time in order to maintain currency and secure ongoing enhancement.
 The University of Suffolk's procedure for the approval of changes to existing courses outlines the way in which changes to courses are approved within the University and its partner institutions.